gaze-abyss/GH-GLA/README.md

 # gbas
-a R package for gene-based association study
+A R package for gene-based association study

 on Linux
 2024.3.24